Don Touhig: Early life

 He went to St Francis RC School in Abersychan near Pontypool, then the Mid Gwent College (now Coleg Gwent) in Pontypool.
-Before entering parliament, he had been a journalist from 1968–76.
-From 1976–90, he was the Editor of the Free Press of Monmouthshire (Monmouth Free Press).
-From 1988–92, he was the general manager and Editor-in-Chief of the Free Press Group of newspapers.
-He was the general manager (business development) of the Bailey Group from 1992–3, then of Bailey Print from 1993–5.
-He served on Gwent County Council from 1973–95.
+Before entering parliament, he had been a journalist from 1968 to 1976.
+From 1976 to 1990, he was the Editor of the Free Press of Monmouthshire (Monmouth Free Press).
+From 1988 to 1992, he was the general manager and Editor-in-Chief of the Free Press Group of newspapers.
+He was the general manager (business development) of the Bailey Group from 1992 to 1993, then of Bailey Print from 1993 to 1995.
+He served on Gwent County Council from 1973 to 1995.
 He joined the TGWU in 1962 and the Labour Party in 1966.

 Parliamentary career

 House of Commons

 Touhig contested the Richmond and Barnes constituency at the 1992 general election, but reached third-place behind the Conservative and Liberal Democrat candidates.
 Following the resignation of Neil Kinnock, former Leader of the Opposition and Leader of the Labour Party, he was elected to succeed him as MP for Islwyn at the by-election on 16 February 1995.

 From 1996 to 1997, Touhig was a Member of the Welsh Affairs Select Committee.
 He served as Parliamentary Private Secretary (PPS) to Gordon Brown, then Chancellor of the Exchequer, from May 1997 to July 1999.
 He had to resign as PPS in 1999, when he confessed to receiving a leaked Social Security Select Committee report on Child benefit.
 He was later suspended for three days from the Commons.

 He was appointed to serve as an Assistant Whip from November 1999 to June 2001.
 He was a junior minister at the Ministry of Defence, with special responsibility for veterans, but left government in the May 2006 reshuffle.
 He was made a Member of the Privy Council on 19 July 2006.

 In Paul Flynn's 1999 book Dragons and Poodles, he was described as being the "seamstress-in-chief of stitch ups", that he could be "ambitious" and "can be pompous".

 On 29 January 2010, Touhig announced that he would stand down at the 2010 General Election.